By Lucy Gornall

 Before you get started on the moves below, a tip for you.
 If your bands are a single piece of material as opposed to a complete hoop, tie the ends into a loop when needed - and decrease the size of your loop to increase the intensity.

 Ready to join the band brigade?
-Here are my six key exercises for a full-body resistance band workout…
+Below are my six key exercises for a full-body resistance band workout.
+And once you've completed this, check out chest workouts with resistance bands too!

 1. Glute Bridge